-Hannah Tervort has been involved with Santaquin City Royalty for the past 12 years after winning the title of Miss Santaquin.
-Hannah expressed gratitude for the opportunity to serve as the program director and has seen this program change lives of women throughout the city.
-Hannah will be turning over the role of city liaison to her mother Keela who then came up to speak.
-Keela explained that the role her daughter held as program director was divided up into co-directors, program coordinator, and city liaison (which role she will be holding moving forward in attending City Council Meetings when necessary) in order to divide up responsibilities.
-Keela introduced each of the co-directors, coordinators, and committee members of the program and their responsibilities.
-She then encouraged the City Council to watch the current Miss Utah at the Miss America competition to see the direction that programs around Utah are going.
-Hannah's mom wanted to comment on the changes that they saw in the new Miss Utah competition which is steering away from the use of the word pageant and is orienting towards more of a speaking and talent competition.
+Hannah Tervort has been involved with Santaquin City Royalty ever since winning the title of Miss Santaquin herself twelve years prior.
+Hannah expressed her gratitude for the opportunity to serve as the program's director over the past several years.
+In her time, she has seen the program change the lives of women throughout the city.

+Hannah indicated that she will be turning over the role of city liaison to her mother Keela Goudy who then came up to the microphone to speak.
+Keela explained that the role her daughter held as the program director was divided up amongst the other co-directors and program coordinators.
+She indicated that she would assume the role as the liaison with the city.
+She then introduced each of the co-directors, coordinators, and committee members of the program and outlined their responsibilities.

-Hannah said that the changes that Miss Utah is requiring include use of specific channels for promotion and fund raising to compete in the competition.
-Keela then said the program feels that Miss Utah is not supportive of rural communities in the sense that it seems to be more geared towards affluent communities who have more access to funds and channels for self-promotion.
-Hannah also said she was disturbed that 60% of the \$2,000.00 it takes to place a competitor in the Miss Utah competition goes towards Miss America scholarships instead of the advertised 100% of the funds going towards the Utah Children's Hospital.
-Keela expressed her feelings that those funds could be better used in the local community instead of going out to the Miss America Scholarships.
+She encouraged the City Council to watch the upcoming Miss Utah and the Miss America competitions to see and better understand the direction in which the programs are evolving.
+Keela commented on the changes that they saw in the new Miss Utah competition, which is steering away from the use of the word pageant and orienting towards that of a competition, seems to be geared towards professional/repeat contenders.
+Hannah stated that the changes that Miss Utah is requiring include use of specific channels for promotion and fund raising to compete in the event.
+Keela said she feels the program is not supportive of rural communities in the sense that it seems to be more geared towards affluent communities who have more access to funds and channels for self-promotion.
+Hannah also said she was disturbed that only 60% of the required \$2,000.00 fundraiser dollars required of each contestant is going to the Utah Children's Hospital instead of the 100% as advertised; the remaining 40% going to cover the costs of the national Miss America program.
+Keela expressed her feelings that those funds could be better used in the local community instead of going out of state.

-Hannah stated that the committee is recommending to the City Council to not participate in the Miss Utah competition and instead use a portion of city allocated funds and fund raiser funds - \$3,000.00 worth - towards an academic scholarship and the remaining funds towards holding a competition of their own.
-This proposal would not require any increase in city funds towards the Santaquin City Royalty program but would instead be change of funds from one line item to another.
-Council Member Broadhead asked how many cities participate in Miss Utah and Hannah stated about 15 cities and a lot of rural communities are dropping out for similar reasons stated here.
-Council Member Mecham wanted to thank Hannah and the Santaquin City Royalty program for what it's done for the girls in the community and his own daughters who have competed.
+Hannah stated that it is the committee recommendation to discontinue its participation in the Miss Utah competition and instead use those funds to increase the scholarships given to our local participants.
+This recommendation would not require any increase in city funding levels, but would instead be a reallocation of the funds from one line item to another.

+Council Member Broadhead asked how many cities participate in Miss Utah and Hannah stated that a significant number of rural communities are dropping out for similar reasons stated here.

+Council Member Mecham wanted to thank Hannah and the Santaquin City Royalty program for what they have done for the girls in the community.
+He stated that his own daughter competed and benefited greatly from the program.

+No Action Needed - Line item budget reallocation can be adjusted by the department director